-Dr. Augustus Taiwo Solarin, popularly called “Tai Solarin”, was born alongside his twin sister in Ikenne, Ogun state, Nigeria on August 20, 1922.
+Dr. Augustus Taiwo Solarin, popularly called “Tai Solarin”, was born a twin in Ikenne, Ogun state, Nigeria on August 20, 1922.

 EDUCATION, MILITARY, AND MARRIAGE

-He attended Wesley College Ibadan.
-He attempted get a passport to further his education abroad but his plan fell through, but he later got enlisted in the British Air Force as a navigator, where he met his wife Sheila Mary Solarin (nee Tuer) who was also serving in the military force following World War II.
-They got married in 1951, and the marriage was blessed with children – Corin, and Tunde Solarin.
+He attended Wesley College Ibadan and later enlisted in the British Air Force as a navigator, where he met his wife Sheila Mary Solarin (nee Tuer) who was also serving in the military force following World War II.
+They got married in 1951, and they had two children – Corin, and Tunde Solarin.
 He remained in Britain studying between 1946 and 1949 at Manchester University and later at London University.

-In 1952, Tai Solarin returned to Nigeria with Sheila and became tutors at Molusi College in Ijebu-Igbo, Ogun state.
+In 1952, Tai Solarin returned to Nigeria with Sheila, and they tutored at Molusi College in Ijebu-Igbo, Ogun state.
 At the school, they sought to ‘re-educate’ the community and decided to make some changes in the education removing religious studies from the school curriculum.

-In 1977, Tai Solarin with his wife established ‘The Student’s Second Home’, a boarding house which serves more than two thousand students of the three public high schools in Ikenne town.
+In 1977, Tai Solarin with his wife established ‘The Student’s Second Home’, a boarding house which serves more than two thousand students in Ikenne town.

 SOCIAL ACTIVISM AND ACCOMPLISHMENTS

 Tai Solarin was a regular writer for the Daily Times, the Nigerian Tribune.
 He contributed many articles dealing with education, policies and social problems.
-He was often jailed for his public remarks, the worst being in Jos in 1984, lasting more than 15 months for suggesting that the military should surrender rule to the civilian within six months.
+He was often jailed for his public remarks, the worst being in Jos in 1984, lasting more than 15 months for suggesting that the military should surrender rule to the civilians.
 Amnesty International declared him a prisoner of conscience on multiple occasions for his activism.